Texas State Highway Spur 10: Route description

 Spur 10 begins at a stop sign on SH 36 in Pleak.
 There is a Chevron filling station and market on the corner.
 From its starting point, Spur 10 heads straight northwest 5.0 mi to a bridge over Future I-69/US 59 and the Union Pacific Railroad tracks.
 This stretch of the highway is named Gerken Road near Pleak, but as it goes northwest it becomes known as Hartledge Road.
 Traffic on Spur 10 can access Future I-69/US 59 to the northeast by a feeder road and to the southwest by a ramp off the overpass.
 From Future I-69/US 59, the highway continues northeast about 1.0 mi where it turns to the north.
-Spur 10 continues for a distance of 1.2 mi to a bridge over U.S. Route 90 Alternate (US 90A).
-Traffic on Spur 10 can access US 90A in both directions.
+Spur 10 continues for a distance of 1.2 mi to a bridge over U.S. Route 90 Alternate (US 90 Alt.).
+Traffic on Spur 10 can access US 90 Alt. in both directions.
 From the overpass, the highway continues in a northerly direction for an additional 1.9 mi before ending at a stop sign on SH 36.
 In the stretch from Future I-69/US 59 to SH 36, the highway is also known as Patton Road and falls within the city limits of Rosenberg.